icon-project/documentation/references/icon-json-rpc-v3.md

 **3. dataType == message**

-It is used when transfering a message, and `data` has a HEX string.
+It is used when transferring a message, and `data` has a HEX string.

 #### Returns